2021 office E/M changes

 1. If a physician sees a patient in the office in the morning for a new condition and again in the afternoon because the condition has worsened, should modifier -25 be appended the afternoon visit?

-No. The physician would be expected to combine the documentation and bill only one E/M. Modifier -25 is used to identify a significantly, separately identifiable E/M service performed by a physician on the same date as a procedure or other service.
+No. The physician would be expected to combine the documentation of both encounters and bill one E/M based on the combined documentation.
+Modifier -25 would not be appropriate for this scenario.
+Modifier -25 is used to identify a significantly, separately identifiable E/M service performed by a physician on the same date as a procedure or other service.

-2. In rare circumstances, would a physician bill a second E/M service on the same date of service for the same patient?
+2. Is it possible for the same physician to bill and be paid for a second E/M service on the same date of service for the same patient?

 If a second E/M service is required on the same date of service, the documentation should clearly provide evidence of the second E/M service occurring, the reason for the additional E/M service, and documentation of the medical necessity of the second E/M service.
 When reporting a second E/M service on the same date, the service will initially deny as only one E/M is reimbursable per day, per patient, per physician or same group, same specialty You may appeal the denial with documentation.
 Novitas Solutions would not expect to see two E/M services reported on the same date on a routine basis.
 Information on the appeals process is available in the Part B Appeals Reference Guide